 In Partnership with REI

 REI is our favorite place to buy gifts for outdoorsy people on our lists.
 In the event we get a color or a size wrong, REI makes it SO easy for the recipient to return or exchange it for the correct item.
-With free shipping on orders over $50, we also love that we get to skip the in-store holiday melee and shop from the comfort of our couch (be away, the last day for guaranteed shipping at REI is Dec.
-17th!).
+With the free shipping for REI members benefit, we also love that we get to skip the in-store holiday melee and shop from the comfort of our couch.

 Best Gifts for Hikers (chosen by hikers!)

-Whether it’s a short walk in the park or an all-day excursion, we always bring a daypack with us.
+Whether it’s a short walk in the park or an all-day excursion, hikers always need a daypack!
 Store snacks, water, headlamps, phones, and extra layers.
-It’s not a terrible idea to have two different size daypacks either: a smaller one for shorter/warmer trips and a larger one for longer/colder trips.
+It’s not a terrible idea to have two different-sized daypacks either: a smaller one for shorter/warmer trips and a larger one for longer/colder trips.

 Many larger, multi-day backpacks come with a built-in rainfly, but most smaller daypacks do not.
-REI makes compact rain covers for a variety of backpack sizes from daypacks to multi-day packs to ensure your pack content (electronics, extra layers, etc) stay dry during a downpour.
+REI makes compact rain covers for a variety of backpack sizes from daypacks to multi-day packs to ensure your packs’ contents (electronics, extra layers, etc) stay dry during a downpour.

 Medical supplies don’t last forever, so if you’ve been carrying around an old First Aid Kit for a few years it might be time to start over with some new supplies.
 A compact first aid kit should be taken on every hike.
 This pre-built first aid kit is great because it carries all the basics that you’d need for the day.